davekinna/akg/README.md

 This will have created a file in the data directories, alongside the source data that was downloaded, called split_*tablename*.csv.
 It does this for *all files* in the supp_data/<pmid> directories, so delete or move any data that you don't want included at this point, or work in a new separate <top_level> directory if necessary.
 These are now the working data files. data_split.py also will have created a tracking file called (by default) akg_tracking.xlsx, and a log file called data_split.log.

-3.1 Use AI to suggest which of the derived dataset files are suitable for subsequent processing.
+3.1 Use AI to suggest which of the derived dataset files are suitable for subsequent processing:
-    - genai_check.py

-Use this as follows:
 ```
 python akg\genai_check.py -i <top_level>
 ```